-Chapter 26.
+Chapter 27.
 Configuring InfiniBand and RDMA networks

-You can configure and manage Remote Directory Memory Access (RDMA) networks and InfiniBand hardware at an enterprise level by using various protocols.
-These include InfiniBand (IB), RDMA over Converged Ethernet (RoCE), the IP networks protocol such as iWARP, and Omni-Path Architecture (OPA) protocol as a native support on RDMA-supported hardware.
+These protocols include InfiniBand (IB), RDMA over Converged Ethernet (RoCE), the IP networks protocol such as iWARP, and Omni-Path Architecture (OPA) protocol as a native support on RDMA-supported hardware.
 For low-latency and high-throughput connections, you can configure IP over InfiniBand (IPoIB).

-26.1.
+27.1.
 Introduction to InfiniBand and RDMA Copy linkLink copied to clipboard!

-- The InfiniBand Verbs API, an implementation of the remote direct memory access (RDMA) technology
+InfiniBand refers to two distinct components: the physical link-layer protocol for InfiniBand networks and the InfiniBand Verbs API, an implementation of the remote direct memory access (RDMA) technology.

 RDMA provides access between the main memory of two computers without involving an operating system, cache, or storage.
 By using RDMA, data transfers with high-throughput, low-latency, and low CPU utilization.